 The older WHO-recommended typhoid vaccines are an oral live attenuated vaccine, Ty21a, and an injectable Vi polysaccharide (ViPS) vaccine.
 Ty21a is approved for use in children six years of age and older and requires three to four doses.
 The ViPS vaccine is licensed for children two years of age and older with a booster dose required every two to three years.
 Studies show these two vaccines to be safe and to protect 50 to 80 percent of recipients.

-Neither of these vaccines is routinely used in endemic areas, and uptake is low.
+Neither of these vaccines are routinely used in endemic areas, and uptake is low.
 The Ty21a vaccine requires numerous doses, and the ViPS vaccine has short-lived protection.
 Additionally, neither vaccine is approved for use in children younger than two years of age, which limits potential health benefits and prevents inclusion in routine childhood vaccination programs.

 Improving Diagnostics